sheldonmall/day-planner/README.md

 My website is simple to use.

-The website is not fully working as I am not able to complete it.
-First, I struggled to display the HTML page, then displaying saved tasks from the local storage.
+The website is not fully working as I am not able to complete all requirements.
+First, I struggled to display the HTML page correctly, then displaying saved tasks from the local storage.

 I will continue to debug the issue to make the code work after this assignment is submitted.